b0rgon/gymmy/README.md

 # gymmy
-Track your workouts and more in the gym, with Gymmy!
+Track your workouts with Gymmy!